comex/namedarg/README.md

 Yeah, it's a little ugly.
 Once macros 1.1 is stabilized, the first line can be omitted.

-Macros 1.1 mode is automatically enabled if a **non-nightly** rustc is detected, although at time of writing this is useless because it is not actually stable yet.
+"Macros 1.1" mode is automatically enabled if a **non-nightly** rustc is detected, although at time of writing this is useless because it is not actually stable yet.
 It has the *sliight* downside of **breaking line numbering for everything inside `namedarg!`**, which is inherent in the design of macros 1.1.
+Like, all errors will show up pointing to the line containing `namedarg!`.
+Not exactly usable for development, but it should be possible (post stabilization) to develop a crate on nightly and have it still compile on stable this way.

+You can force macros 1.1 mode on using a Cargo feature:

 ```
 [dependencies.namedarg]